-Investor confidence and the market price of our shares may be adversely impacted if we or our independent registered public accountants are unable to issue an unqualified opinion on the adequacy of our internal controls over our financial reporting.
+Investor confidence and the market price of our shares may be adversely impacted if we are unable to issue an unqualified opinion on the adequacy of our internal controls over our financial reporting.

 We are subject to the reporting requirements of the U.S. Securities and Exchange Commission, or SEC.
 The SEC, as directed by Section 404 of the U.S. Sarbanes-Oxley Act of 2002, adopted rules requiring public companies to include a report of management on their internal control structure and procedures for financial reporting in their annual reports on Form 10-K that contain an assessment by management of the effectiveness of their internal controls over financial reporting.
-These requirements first applied to our annual report on Form 10-KSB for the fiscal year ending on December 31, 2007, however the independent public accountants' report will not be required until our fiscal year ending December 31, 2010.
-Our management may not conclude that our internal controls over financial reporting are effective.
+These requirements first applied to our annual report on Form 10-KSB for the fiscal year ending on December 31, 2007., Our management may not conclude that our internal controls over financial reporting are effective.
 Any failure to implement effective controls, or difficulties encountered in their implementation, could harm our operating results or cause us to fail to meet our reporting obligations.
 Moreover, even if our management does conclude that our internal controls over financial reporting are effective, if our independent registered public accountants are not satisfied with our internal control structure and procedures, the level at which our internal controls are documented, designed, operated or reviewed, or if the independent registered public accountants interpret the requirements, rules or regulations differently from us, they may not concur with our management's assessment or may not issue a report that is unqualified.
 Any of these possible outcomes could result in an adverse reaction in the financial marketplace due to a loss of investor confidence in the reliability of our financial statements, which could lead to a decline in the market price of our shares.